techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 #### Multiple Sources of Information

 It's rare that a single person possesses all the knowledge in the room.
-When _anyone_ can speak, we are more likely to get higher quality information.
-(Of course, we are also more likely to get low quality information but the group can usually recognize and neutralize it.)
+When _anyone_ can speak, we are more likely to get more high quality information.
+(Of course, we are also more likely to get more low quality information but the group can usually recognize and neutralize it.)

 #### Dialog vs. Monologue